Say good-bye to expensive ink cartridges and hello to color printables. Read this HP Instant Ink Review to see how you can print for pennies.

 Whether it’s your child’s preschool enrollment form, your tax documents, or some letter tracing worksheets, you will never run out of ink with HP Instant Ink.

 Before we discovered HP Instant Ink, I was spending $19 on black cartridges and $24 on color cartridges on Amazon.
-Occasionally, I’d get coupons or do the refill service at Costco but that required errands.
+Occasionally, I’d get coupons or do the refill service at Costco but that required extra errands.

 However, I had to purchase a new printer anyway, since our old one had died.
 I didn’t factor that into my cost.